-[Update: Some offers mentioned below have expired.
-You can view the current offers from our partners here — Citi ThankYou Preferred, Citi Prestige and Capital One Venture Rewards.
-Disclosure: Cards from our partners are mentioned below.]
+[UPDATE Some offers mentioned below have expired.
+You can view the current offers from our partners here — Citi ThankYou Preferred, Citi Prestige, Citi Thank You Premier and Capital One Venture Rewards.
+DISCLOSURE: Cards from our partners are mentioned below.]

 Are you tired of using your rewards credit card to earn frequent flyer miles, or getting a few dollars of cash back credited to your account each month?
 Frequent flyer miles don’t take you as far as they used to, and some people may be looking for something more permanent than just cash back that they add to their disposable income.

 You don’t need to opt for typical credit card rewards if you don’t want to, especially when there are so many other options.

 Here are five unexpected ways that you can use your credit card rewards.
 (And if you’re in the market for a new card, consider this guide to the best cash rewards credit cards in America.)